DASSAI 23 Hayata

 *Patent 2013-008455 (Applicant: Nippon Medical School / Asahi Shuzo Co., Ltd.)

-The development of this method began as a collaboration between the late Professor Yasuyoshi Hayata of Meiji University and Asahi Shuzo, and after he passed away unexpectedly, the research was continued by his student, Assistant Professor Fumiyuki Kobayashi of the Nippon Medical School Group.
+The development of this method began as a collaboration between the late Professor Yasuyoshi Hayata of Meiji University and Asahi Shuzo .
+After he passed away unexpectedly, the research was continued by his student, Assistant Professor Fumiyuki Kobayashi of the Nippon Medical School Group,and we finally succeeded in commercializing the method in 2016.

 We would like to express our sincere respect and gratitude to Dr. Hayata for his achievements.
 The name of the sake, "Dassai Hayata 23", is a tribute to the work of the late Dr. Hayata.